mlhartme/stool/client/documentation.md

 ### stool-detach

-Detach a stage from a project
+Detach a stage from a workspace

 #### SYNOPSIS